 - Pare Down Possessions.
 When it comes down to the physical moving process, the less you have to move, the easier the transition.
 Rather than packing every worldly possession and forcing yourself to organize later, take the time now to downsize.
 Go through all your furniture, knick-knacks, mementos, gadgets and so on, and determine whether you’ll truly need those items in the new place.
 Separate everything into “keep,” “give away” and “trash” piles.
 If you don’t want to hand down or donate certain items, plan a garage sale to get a little extra cash in the process.

 - Hire Professional Movers.
 Don’t endure unnecessary stress by managing the moving process alone — hire movers.
 Find a company that specializes in assisting with smooth transitions, and enlist its help to transport furniture and boxes to their intended destinations.
 If some things are going to a new home and others are going to friends and family, communicate to your moving company which items go where.

 - Pack an Overnight Bag.
 Set aside a few changes of clothes, important toiletries, towels and sheets to have with you for that first night or few nights in your new home.
 Instead of rifling through boxes and feeling overwhelmed with all there is to unpack, there will be a little normalcy — even when you’re still getting settled.
 Other good items to bring are a first-aid kit and flashlight.

 Moving as a senior citizen isn’t easy, but it can be a smoother, more pleasant experience with a little planning.
 Use the tips above to aid your upcoming move.

-Chris Crompton is a marketing manager for Transit Systems Inc., a leader in the shipping and freight industry since 1989.
-Transit Systems offers low rates and professional service on long distance small moves and shipments.
+Chris Crompton is a marketing manager for TSI, a leader in the shipping and freight industry since 1989.
+TSI offers low rates and professional service on long distance small moves and shipments.